 INFJs are masters of pattern-recognition and can easily be misconstrued as having some kind of “magical” foresight.
 The truth is much more technical.

-INFJs gather copious amounts of information via their inferior function (Se).
-They don’t instantly react to or identify this information like the Se-dominant type would, but they collect all this sensory data in a jumble in their mind.
-Ni works to synthesize this information, along with existing subconscious information, as if it’s assembling a puzzle or finding a way through a maze to a hidden insight.
-The INFJ then gets a “hunch” or revelation about what is happening and how things may unfold.
+INFJs gather copious amounts of information via their inferior function, Extraverted Sensation (or “Se” for short).
+Se is highly aware of concrete details and activity going on in the environment.
+However, unlike ESxPs who are Se-dominant, INJs don’t instantly react to or identify this information.
+Instead, they collect all this sensory data in a jumble in their mind.
+Their intuition works to synthesize this information, along with existing subconscious information, as if it’s assembling a puzzle or finding a way through a maze to a hidden insight.
+The INFJ then gets an epiphany or revelation about what is happening and how certain events may unfold.
 They can easily sense “the brewing storm”, but it’s because they are constantly running this intuitive process in their mind, piecing together clues.
-That sensory data is vital, though, and without Se, INFJs would be unable to get their accurate perceptions.
-It’s not magic, it’s just pattern analysis and semi-unconscious investigative guesswork.

 “Once finished, Ni generates an impression that seems to come out of “nowhere.”
 But the fact is that the intuition did not come out of nowhere, but from a synthesis of sensory data gathered from the immediate environment combined with information from the INJ’s own psyche.”